When

-- breathing is made more difficult through the restriction
+- breathing is made more difficult through the restriction of airways

 - heart rate increases